The above picture is of my daughter Alexia and I…

 - Then the inevitable came.
 The symptoms of My Bipolar Disorder became too severe and I could no longer teach anymore.
 It was over.
 The Tsunami ripped my identity and everyone else’s identity of me away.
 I lost my career, my identity, my money, my friends, my family, my husband, my home, parts of my memory and my life.
 My memoir will explain in more details how that happened.

-- I was diagnosed with Bipolar Disorder 1 with mixed episodes, rapid cycling, and some psychotic features, PTSD, Generalized Anxiety Disorder and Personality Disorder.
+- I was diagnosed with bipolar 1 disorder with mixed episodes, rapid cycling, and some psychotic features, PTSD, generalized anxiety disorder, personality disorder and onset post-partum bipolar.
 Yes, that is a lot of labels.
 Whew!
 This made it very difficult to treat me.
 Plus, I have always been very sensitive to the medications.
 Unfortunately, it took me many years before I would accept my diagnosis, so of course that hindered my ability to get well sooner.

-- I have attempted suicide numerous times, engaged in self injurious behaviors by using scissors to cut on myself and burnt myself with cigarettes, been hospitalized too many times to count, have had ECTs (Electro-convulsive Therapy treatments) too many times to count, been placed in half way houses a couple of times when I was first diagnosed, I have been homeless for about three months, and then I chose to live.
+- I have attempted suicide numerous times, engaged in self injurious behaviors, have had numerous stays in the psychiatric hospital, had over 100 ECTs (Electro-convulsive Therapy treatments), stayed in half-way houses a few times when I was first diagnosed, I have been homeless for over three months and then I chose to fight to survive, live and thrive.

-- I became a Bipolar Disorder Survivor and I have thrived at times even though I still live with and have to fight my daily symptoms of my Bipolar Disorder.
+- I still live with and have to fight my daily symptoms of my bipolar disorder.
 Also, the nature of the beast of this illness still comes back to haunt me until I hit rock bottom again and I truly have to fight to live.
-My depression can become so dark that I have to fight my suicidal ideations and constant suicidal thoughts and thoughts of death.
-Somehow I make it out of the darkness until a spark of light ignites and the sun starts shining again and I feel alive again.
+My depression can become so very dark and dangerous that I have to fight severe suicidal ideations and constant suicidal thoughts.
+Somehow I continue to fight to survive and live.
+I make it out of the darkness until a spark of light ignites and the sun starts shining again, and I feel alive again.

-- God has saved my life too many times to count.
+- God has saved my life many times.
 He has always been with me, by my side whether I knew it or felt his presence or not.
 I know now that he has been with me through my entire journey and all of my struggles.
 This has all been a part of His plan for my life.
 I accept it now.
 So many times I felt like my brain was trying to kill me….. but God said NO!!!
 I continue to fight to live and survive and thrive.
 God has saved my life and I have become born again.
 Jesus is my Lord and Savior.
 I praise God!
-He is so good!
+He is good all the time!
 Thank you God for my life.

 Romans 8:18 “I consider that our present sufferings are not worth comparing with the glory that will be revealed in us.”